Adahn/Project-CUBIOSIM/cuRk4/README.txt

     - lib: Normally empty, just added for completeness

     - src:
-        - repr_rngkutta.cu: Main function calling the solver (adapt parameters here!)
+        - repr_rngkutta.cu: Main function creating the biologic system class and calling the solver (adapt parameters here!)

     - script.sh: Bash script to test program for several input sizes (good for testing!)

 # --------------------- Requirements ------------------------------
-Make sure to have CUDA supporting graphic card, TODO LUCAS Explain better
+Make sure to have CUDA GPU and the appropriate driver.
+You also need the cuBLAS library.
+All of this is available at https://developer.nvidia.com/cuda-toolkit

 # ------------------- Getting started ----------------------

-1) Compile the program: when you are in the directory rk4, tape the following
+1) Compile the program using the Makefile with :
-                        command:

                         > make

-                        The program gets compiled automatically

                         Remark: If you add or delete some files, don't forget to adapt the Makefile
                         Remark: If you want to delete compiled files
                                 > make clean

-2) Call program: TODO LUCAS
+2) Call program: you can use --help to see what is available in command line options.